franklinharvey/NOAA-NetCDF-Radiation/Radiation+NetCDF+Conversion.md

 xds.to_netcdf(out_name)
 ```

-Essentially the file is seperated by commas, the date is parsed (and used as an index), and the testing location is added into a column.
+Essentially the file is separated by commas, the date is parsed (and used as an index), and the testing location is added into a column.
 This should return a .nc file.